 The pre-flight medical exam brought some anxiety.
 I weighed within the limits of the ejection seats.
 I measured within the height constraints of the cockpit.
 I demonstrated dexterity superior to Chuck Yeager who flew recently his sunset flight.
 At 137/90, my blood pressure measured too high for a habitual marathoner.
 Col Kathy the flight surgeon, a 3:37 marathoner and an Ironman, cleared me for the flight.

 Ingress and egress training into a simulated cockpit gave me an appreciation for confined space aboard a high-performance aircraft.
-I learned the location of the important controls, like the 100 percent oxygen switch and the ejection handle.
+I learned the location of the important controls – the 100 percent oxygen switch and the ejection handle.
 I practiced climbing in and out in my bulky boots.

 Parachute training followed.
 I watched a video of an F-16 crash with successful pilot ejection.
 Then the instructor went through slides explaining that if either the pilot or passenger pull the eject handle, the canopy blows off first, followed by passenger then pilot.
 The seat ejects me and stays with me in free fall until we reach 15,000 feet, then the seat falls off and the parachute deploys automatically.
 I am supposed to look up and check parachute integrity, yank any stuck rope, and maneuver to land into the wind.
 Following the video, I dangled from the ceiling and practiced what I learned.
 Then I practiced touchdown, falling and rolling.

 In the event of an ejection, a survival kit drops with me.
-Survival training focused on explaining the use of all the items in the kit, like the signal mirror and flares, whistle, die, water and purification tablets, double edged knife, to name a few.
+Survival training focused on explaining the use of all the items in the kit – signal mirror and flares, whistle, die, water and purification tablets, double edged knife, to name a few.